backdrop-contrib/coder_upgrade/README.md

 1. Place the unpacked Drupal 7 module in the `old` directory.
 2. Visit `admin/config/development/coder-upgrade`, select the Directories tab, and check the box next to the module you wish to convert.
-Click the Convert files button.
-3. The Drupal 7 code will be converted, then copied to the `new` directory.
+3. Click the Convert Files button.
+The Drupal 7 code will be converted, then copied to the `new` directory.
 4. In addition to the converted module in the `new` directory, a patch that converts the old module will be placed in the `patch` directory.

 Details